tensorflow/tfjs-website/source/tutorials/mnist.md

 # Training on images — Recognizing Handwritten Digits with a Convolutional Neural Network

-In previous tutorials, we learned how to use tensors and operations to perform basic linear algebra.
+In the [core concepts tutorial](./core-concepts.html), we learned how to use tensors and operations to perform basic linear algebra.
 In this tutorial, we will learn the basic building blocks of a TensorFlow.js model to recognize handwritten digits with a deep convolutional classifier.
-The dataset we will be using is the MNIST handwriting dataset.
+The dataset we will be using is the [MNIST handwriting dataset](http://yann.lecun.com/exdb/mnist/).

 ## About this tutorial

-This tutorial will explain the [MNIST example](https://github.com/tensorflow/tfjs-examples/tree/master/mnist) in our examples repository.
+This tutorial will explain the [tfjs-examples/mnist example](https://github.com/tensorflow/tfjs-examples/tree/master/mnist) in our examples repository.

+The difference between this and the [mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) example is that this uses the higher-level API (`Model`, `Layer`s) while mnist-core uses the low-lower linear algebra ops to build a neural network.

 You can run the code for the example by cloning the repo and building the demo:

 ```sh
 git clone https://github.com/tensorflow/tfjs-examples